bbauska/Anti-Project-2025/README.md

 <li>Curtails the independence of the FBI, including by eliminating the agency’s General Counsel’s
 Office and calling on Congress to end the 10-year term for FBI Director in order to make the FBI Director dependent on the President’s approval–thus abandoning a key Nixon-era reform.</li>
-<li>Uses new “separation of powers” assertions to direct DOJ to interpret a long-standing legal
+</i>Uses new “separation of powers” assertions to direct DOJ to interpret a long-standing legal
 precedent, Humphrey’s Executor, as unconstitutional, allowing the President to fire the leaders of independent agencies and defy congressional efforts to insulate such entities from political interference–in addition to arguing for its reversal before the U.S. Supreme Court.</li>